-Option Decision 1A No change to school judgement Example: moderators agree with all school judgements in the Moderators are satisfied that all work seen was completed independently, and if not, then the evidence should clearly indicate the level of support the pupil has received to ensure the standard has been met.
+Option Decision 1A No change to school judgement Example: moderators agree with all school judgements in the sample.
+Moderators are satisfied that all work seen was completed independently, and if not, then the evidence should clearly indicate the level of support the pupil has received to ensure the standard has been met.
 1B Judgement provided on the proviso that the Headteacher internally moderates to ensure the evidence meets standard as detailed in the moderator's action Example: at the time of the visit, there may be pupils who have not yet demonstrated a small number of the 'pupil can' statements.
 If the school and moderators agree that these pupils will be able to consistently demonstrate the relevant knowledge or skills after the visit but before the submission date, the LA will accept internal moderation of additional evidence for the pupils to validate their proposed standard.
 This option is to be used if ALL the other school TA judgements were accepted in full by the moderators.
 This cannot be used if 1 judgement has been changed for 1 pupil.
 Where moderators are satisfied with ALL the other school judgements, the lead moderator may use their discretion to directly award a judgement that still requires additional evidence that the pupil is likely to achieve by the submission date.
 The lead moderator will agree a local action with the Headteacher to ensure that they check the new evidence and is satisfied that the pupil has fully met the standard.
 The moderator will record this action clearly on the visit report.
 This local agreement leaves the responsibility with the Headteacher to internally moderate to ensure the correct judgement is submitted, therefore the judgement does not require the LA to review additional evidence.

-2A Any moderated judgement the LA WOULD consider further with the submission of additional evidence for a LA review
+Any moderated judgement the LA WOULD consider further with the submission of additional evidence for a LA review

-Example: at the time of the visit, there may be pupils who haven't met a small number of 'pupil can' statements.
+Example: at the time of the visit, there may be only one or two pupils who haven't met a small number of 'pupil can' statements.
 If the school and moderators agree that these pupils will be able to demonstrate relevant knowledge or skills after the visit but before the submission date, the LA will accept additional evidence to review for pupils to validate their proposed standard.

 This option is to be used if the school TA judgements were not fully accepted by the moderators.
-For example, if 1 or more pupil judgements were changed.
+For example, if one or more pupil judgements were changed.
 The lead moderator will determine what evidence the LA needs to see based on the moderation visit and other data or information they have access to.

 Important note for schools following the LA review of evidence.
-If 1 or more pupils in the sample are not approved, then it is the responsibility of the Headteacher to review any other proposed changes to pupils outside of the sample, and to make appropriate decisions in line with the decisions made about the LA reviewed pupils.
+If one or more pupils in the sample are not approved, then it is the responsibility of the Headteacher to review any other proposed changes to pupils outside of the sample, and to make appropriate decisions in line with the decisions made about the LA reviewed pupils.

-If a judgement requires a submission of additional evidence for LA review the moderators will ask the Headteacher to scan and email this evidence to the LA at schoolimprovementadmin@hillingdon.gov.uk by 17th June 2024.
+If a judgement requires a submission of additional evidence for LA review the moderators will ask the Headteacher to scan and email this evidence to the LA at education@hillingdon.gov.uk by 18th June 2025.
 The moderators will record this as a clear action in the visit report.
-The LA will review this additional evidence with the Lead Moderator on 18th and 19th June 2024 and confirm the reviewed judgement directly to the Headteacher by 20th June 2024.
+The LA will review this additional evidence with the Lead Moderator on 19th and 20th June 2025 and confirm the reviewed judgement directly to the Headteacher by 23rd June 2025.

-If the Headteacher does not accept the confirmed judgement following the LA review of additional evidence, the Head teacher can still exercise their right to appeal on 21st June 2024.
-The afternoon slot is reserved for appeals requested from this LA review of additional evidence process.
+If the Headteacher does not accept the confirmed judgement following the LA review of additional evidence, the Headteacher can still exercise their right to appeal on 24th June 2025.